defiprime/defiprime1/collections/_posts/2019-05-16-Melon-Protocol.md

 ---
 git-date:
 layout: blog
 title:  "Melon Protocol"
 permalink: melon-protocol
-h1title: Interview with Mona El Isa CEO and Co Founder at Melonport
+h1title: Interview with Mona El Isa CEO and Co-Founder at Melonport
-pagetitle: Interview with Mona El Isa CEO and Co Founder at Melonport
+pagetitle: Interview with Mona El Isa CEO and Co-Founder at Melonport
-metadescription: Mona El Isa, Co Founder at Melonport talking about building a new infrastructure for asset management at Melon Protocol.
+metadescription: Mona El Isa, Co-Founder at Melonport talking about building a new infrastructure for asset management at Melon Protocol.
 category: blog
 featured-image: /images/blog/melon-og.png
 quote: /images/blog/melon-quote.png
 intro: Mona El Isa, Co Founder at Melonport talking about building a new infrastructure for asset management at Melon Protocol.
 author: Defiprime
 ---
-Mona El Isa, Co Founder at Melonport talking about building a new infrastructure for asset management at Melon Protocol.
+Mona El Isa, Co-Founder at Melonport talking about building a new infrastructure for asset management at Melon Protocol.

 ### Hello!
 What's your background, and what is the Melon back story?